Taywee/NerdyNights/nerdynights/asmfirstapp.rst

 .. admonition:: This Week

-    starts getting into more details about the 6502 and intro to assembly language.
+    Starts getting into more details about the 6502 and intro to assembly language.
 The lessons for asm usage and NES specifics will be done in sections together.
 There are many other 6502 `websites
     <http://www.obelisk.demon.co.uk/6502/>`__ and good books which may help you